 as well as to gain a fundamental understanding of the materialsí properties at the atomic level.

 Key Research Interests

-- First-principle calculations of electronic properties, strain effect and photo-chemical characteristics of group IV, III-V, II-VI nanowires, carbon nanotubes and graphene nanoribbons for potential application in nano-electronic devices.
+- First-principle calculations of electronic properties, strain effect and photo-chemical characteristics of group IV, III-V, II-VI nanowires, carbon nanotubes, graphene and phosphorene for potential application in nano-electronic devices.

 - Engineering and testing of Pt-catalyzed proton exchange membrane fuel cell via simulations.